FRRouting/frr/doc/user/routemap.rst

   This is a ZEBRA specific match command.
 The number is a range from (0-255).
   Matches the originating protocols instance specified.

+.. clicmd:: match evpn route-type ROUTE_TYPE_NAME

+  This is a BGP EVPN specific match command.
+It matches to EVPN route-type from type-1 (EAD route-type) to type-5 (Prefix route-type).
+  User can provide in an integral form (1-5) or string form of route-type (i.e ead, macip, multicast, es, prefix).

+.. clicmd:: match evpn vni NUMBER

+  This is a BGP EVPN specific match command which matches to EVPN VNI id.
+  The number is a range from (1-6777215).

 .. _route-map-set-command:

 Route Map Set Command